- 2 Bedrooms

 - Private vacation home

 Located on Line Street just a few blocks away from Meeting Street.
 Go four blocks east and you are on King Street to appreciate some of Charleston's best local dining.
-This is a fabulous cultural city that also offers galleries, museums, charming churches, carriage tours, great shopping, and the beach is just mins. away!
+This is a magnificent cultural city that also offers galleries, museums, alluring churches, carriage tours, great shopping, and the beach is just mins. away!

 Supplied is one complimentary & secure OFF-STREET parking space.
 When renting a car we suggest reserving an economy size for parking purposes.